How to get a Dead Animal Smell out of Your Car

 This is sure to cause a bad smell for your car, but the problem gets even worse if the animal dies near your ventilation system.
 Make sure you keep an eye (or an ear) out for small animals near your car in the winter.

 Animals also have a habit of seeking warmth in your home and then dying in your walls, which is also a particularly miserable experience to rectify.
 If you’re looking for one piece of good news, cars are a lot easier to air out than entire homes.

 Key Takeaway: Small animals can cause your car to stink by crawling under your hood and then dying there, especially if they do so near the ventilation system.
 Be especially on guard against animals doing this near the winter, and keep in mind that they can get into your home as well.

 If you have a dead animal carcass under your hood, here’s how to get rid of the dead animal odor.

 Remove the dead animal

 To start chipping away at the smell, you have to remove the source.
-Put on gloves and a face mask, if you have one laying around, and start your search.
+Put on gloves and a face mask and start your search.
 Odds are, the dead animal is lodged somewhere under the hood of your car.